-The proposed Technical Amendments would amend Rule A-13 to: (i) reformat and clarify the definition of "primary offering" consistent with the historical understanding and current application of Rule A-13; (ii) further clarify that certain transactions in municipal securities must meet the definition of a "variable rate demand obligation" or "VRDO" under Rule G-34, on CUSIP numbers, new issue, and market information requirements, in order to be exempt from Transaction Fees pursuant to Rule A-13(d)(iii)(c)'s subsection identifying "Transactions Not Subject to Transaction Fee;"78 (iii) uniformly revise Rule A-13's references to the term "technology fee" to "trade count fee;" (iv) incorporate the existing concept regarding the imposition of late fees into the rule text (which concept currently exists in Rule A-12, but is being deleted from Rule A-12 as part of the proposed amendments, as discussed above); (v) delete the language that would become obsolete on September 30, 2022 regarding the temporary fee reduction of the Market Activity Fees for activities occurring between April 1, 2021 through September 30, 2022; (vi) delete the now obsolete language in Supplementary .01 regarding the waiving of certain assessments for transactions with the Municipal Liquidity Facility established by the Federal Reserve Board of Governors; and (vii) directly incorporate the definition for "Prime Rate" into the text of the rule.
+The proposed Technical Amendments would amend Rule A-13 to: (i) reformat and clarify the definition of "primary offering" consistent with the historical understanding and current application of Rule A-13; (ii) further clarify that certain transactions in municipal securities must meet the definition of a "variable rate demand obligation" or "VRDO" under Rule G-34, on CUSIP numbers, new issue, and market information requirements, in order to be exempt from Transaction Fees pursuant to Rule A-13(d)(iii)(c)'s subsection identifying "Transactions Not Subject to Transaction Fee;"83 (iii) uniformly revise Rule A-13's references to the term "technology fee" to "trade count fee;" (iv) incorporate the existing concept regarding the imposition of late fees into the rule text (which concept currently exists in Rule A-12, but is being deleted from Rule A-12 as part of the proposed amendments, as discussed above); (v) delete the language that would become obsolete on September 30, 2022 regarding the temporary fee reduction of the Market Activity Fees for activities occurring between April 1, 2021 through September 30, 2022; (vi) delete the now obsolete language in Supplementary .01 regarding the waiving of certain assessments for transactions with the Municipal Liquidity Facility established by the Federal Reserve Board of Governors; (vii) directly incorporate the definition for "Prime Rate" into the text of the rule; and (viii) correct an inaccurate cross-reference in the definition of "commercial paper".

-The proposed Technical Amendments regarding the definition of primary offering for purposes of Rule A-13 would reformat the existing definition to the first subsection of the rule, as well as incorporate clarifying revisions expressly codifying the existing application of Rule A-
+The proposed Technical Amendments regarding the definition of primary offering for purposes of Rule A-13 would reform the existing definition to the first subsection of the rule, as well as incorporate clarifying revisions expressly codifying the existing application of Rule A-13 to private placements.84 Specifically, the proposed amendment would incorporate text

-78 This language is currently found in subsection (d)(iii)(c) of Rule A-13 and the proposed rule change would not amend its location.
+83 This language is currently found in subsection (d)(iii)(c) of Rule A-13 and the proposed rule change would not amend its location.

-13 to private placements.79 Specifically, the proposed amendment would incorporate text expressly stating that, consistent with the definition for the same term found in Rule 15c2-12(f)(7) under the Act,80 certain circumstances where a dealer acts as an agent for an issuer to arrange the placement of a new issue of municipal securities would be included in the definitional scope of a "primary offering" under Rule A-13.
+84 Since the inception of the Underwriting Fee, the application of Rule A-13 has encompassed those primary offerings where a municipal securities dealer acts agent for the issuer arranging the direct placement of new issue municipal securities with institutional customers or individuals.
+See "Underwriting assessment: application to private placements" (Feb.
+22, 1982), available at https://msrb.org/Rules-and-Interpretations/MSRB-Rules/Administrative/Rule-A-13?tab=2.
+Given this amendment to Rule A-13, the February 22, 1982 guidance will be removed from the MSRB rule book as of the operative date of the Technical Amendments and will be archived by relocating it expressly stating that, consistent with the definition for the same term found in Rule 15c2-12(f)(7) under the Act,85 certain circumstances where a dealer acts as an agent for an issuer to arrange the placement of a new issue of municipal securities would be included in the definitional scope of a "primary offering" under Rule A-13.
 Accordingly, the MSRB believes that these amendments are technical, clarifying modifications to the rule text that (i) would improve the readability of Rule A-13 and facilitate greater regulatory clarity regarding the current application of the Underwriting Fee and (ii) would not modify any existing regulatory burdens or obligations, nor create any new regulatory burdens or obligations.